Leverage your data to increase efficiency, anticipate problems, improve quality and safety

 What’s the Industrial Internet of Things?

-A key piece of the puzzle is IIoT — the Industrial Internet of Things.
+A key piece of the puzzle is IIoT — the Industrial Internet of Things (Industrial IoT).
 It has the same features, intelligence, and capabilities as IoT.
 The difference?
 IoT devices are typically for consumer use.
 IIoT is deployed for industrial purposes including manufacturing, healthcare, supply chain monitoring, utilities, and remote management systems.

 IIoT has much more focus on security, multi-level communications, and something called “edge processing” — but more on that later!